 - [1] For child seats with the ISOFIX fixture system there is a size classification to help users choose the right type of child seat.
 The size class can be read on the child seat's label. - [2] Works for the installation of ISOFIX child seats that are semi-universally approved (IL) if the car is equipped with the ISOFIX console accessory (the accessory range varies depending on market).
-There are no upper mounting points for child seats here. - [3] The seat cushion extension must always be retracted for the installation of child seats. - [4] Applicable if the car is not fitted with an ISOFIX bracket. - [5] Volvo recommends rear-facing child seat for children in this mass group.
+There are no upper mounting points for child seats here. - [3] The seat cushion extension must always be retracted for the installation of child seats. - [4] Applicable if the car is not fitted with an ISOFIX bracket. - [5] Adjust the backrest so that the head restraint does not interfere with the child seat. - [6] Volvo recommends rear-facing child seat for children in this mass group.